Public Liability Insurance Explained

 - A faulty or defective product

-need Public Liability Insurance?
+Do I really need Public Liability Insurance?

 The short answer.
 Yes.
 The long answer.
 Absolutely yes.
 If you or your employees interact with other people while doing business in any way or form then you need it.
 For example: